ijinwang/CEPCHiggsPaper/README.md

 $ git pull

-To make the best of git, please read:
+To make the best use of git, please read:

 https://git-scm.com/book/en/v2